GA/AL District Teacher of the Year, DoDEA Americas

 Mrs. Chargualaf loves teaching and is committed to advising student groups, which helps to forge lasting relationships with students by being able to guide and mentor them.
 She is viewed as a problem-solver, innovator and dynamic member of the GHS science department.

-Okinawa District Teacher of the Year
+Pacific South District Teacher of the Year